-Overall, children have made good progress throughout the year with some year groups making accelerated progress.
-We are very proud of how the children approached each of the tests and screening with resilience and perseverance, an approach which has been instilled in the children through the introduction of metacognition across the school.
+Overall, the children have made significant progress throughout the year, with some year groups showing accelerated growth.
+We are very proud of the resilience and perseverance the children demonstrated during tests and screenings; a mindset fostered by our school-wide focus on metacognition.